Mhackiori/DUMB/README.md

 pip install -r requirements.txt
 ```

 You now need to add the datasets in the repository.
-You can do this by downloading the folder [here](https://mega.nz/file/btsDjbyQ#LjGltqsc4k2pqRKp3_UQNmyiScXx8u696rftoUjplq4) and dropping it in this repository.
+You can do this by downloading the zip file [here](https://figshare.com/s/c5a05acaa9f75a3b05bf) and extracting it in this repository.

 To replicate the results in our paper, you need to execute the scripts in a specific order (`modelTrainer.py`, `attackGeneration.py` and `evaluation.py`), or you can execute them one after another by running the dedicated shell script.